Frozen Embryo Transfer (FET): A Detailed Guide

 During an IVF cycle, the ovaries are stimulated with medications to produce multiple eggs.
 This process places the body under significant physiological stress.

 Sometimes, the uterus is not ready to receive an embryo just a few days later.
-If hormone levels are too high or the uterine lining is not ideal, it is medically advised to delay the transfer and instead freeze the embryos for use in a later cycle.
+When this happens, it is medically advised to delay the transfer and instead freeze the embryos for use in a later cycle.

 By waiting, the uterus has more time to recover and become optimally receptive to an embryo.